gis-ops/tutorials/react-redux-leaflet/React-Redux-Leaflet.md

 export const UPDATE_CENTER = 'UPDATE_CENTER'

 export const fetchHereGeocode = payload => dispatch => {

-  // It dispatches a further action to let our state know that requests are about to be made dispatch(requestGeocodeResults())
+  // It dispatches a further action to let our state know that requests are about to be made (loading spinner listens to this!) dispatch(requestGeocodeResults())

   // we define our url and parameters to be sent along